tanaylab/metacells/README.rst

     Whether the cell was in a candidate matecall that was dissolved due to being too small (too few cells and/or total UMIs).
 This may aid quality control when there are a large number of outliers; lowering the ``target_metacell_size`` may help avoid this.

+``selected_gene`` mask
+    Whether each gene was ever selected to be used to compute the similarity between cells to compute the metacells.
+    When using the divide-and-conquer algorithm, this mask is different for each pile (especially in the second phase when piles are homogeneous).
+This mask is the union of all the masks used in all the piles.
+It is useful for ensuring no should-be-lateral genes were selected as this would reduce the quality of the metacells.
+If such genes exist, add them to the ``lateral_gene`` mask and recompute the metacells.

 Having computed the metacells, the next step is to run ``collect_metacells`` to create a new ``AnnData`` object for them (when using ``daf``, they will be created in the same dataset for easier analysis), which will contain all the per-gene